-- According to Title 9 Chapter 1 Section 2.31(d), in order for the IACUC to approve proposed activities or proposed significant changes to ongoing activities, the IACUC shall conduct a review of those components of the activities related to the care and use of animals and determine that the proposed activities are in accordance with this subchapter unless acceptable justification for a departure is present in writing.
-Also, the IACUC shall conduct continuing reviews of activities covered by this subchapter at appropriate intervals as determined by the IACUC but not less than annually. - USDA will propose, through notice and comment rulemaking, a regulatory change to Title 9 Chapter 1, Subchapter A-Animal
+- According to 9 C.F.R. § 2.31(d), in order for the IACUC to approve proposed activities or proposed significant changes to ongoing activities, the IACUC shall conduct a review of those components of the activities related to the care and use of animals and determine that the proposed activities are in accordance with this subchapter unless acceptable justification for a departure is present in writing.
+Also, the IACUC shall conduct continuing reviews of activities covered by this subchapter at appropriate intervals as determined by the IACUC but not less than annually. - USDA will propose, through notice and comment rulemaking, a regulatory change to 9 C.F.R. § 2.31(d)(5), to remove the requirement that IACUCs conduct "continuing reviews of activities covered by [the Animal Welfare Act] at appropriate intervals... but not less than annually," and, instead, insert a requirement that

-Welfare, Section 2.31(d)(5), to remove the requirement that IACUCs conduct "continuing reviews of activities covered by [the Animal Welfare Act] at appropriate intervals . . . but not less than annually," and, instead, insert a requirement that IACUCs conduct a three-year de novo review of activities.
-IACUCs would continue to review, approve, require modification to, or withhold approval of significant changes regarding the care and use of animals in ongoing activities, as required by 9 CFR §§ 2.31(d)(7), 2.31(e).
-The regulatory change brings alignment between USDA and NIH requirements and reduces the time and effort dedicated to reviewing protocols on an annual basis, while retaining the benefits of a thorough de novo review every three years and ongoing review of any significant changes.
-The IACUC may choose to review a protocol at an interval more frequently than three years as part of conducting a program review.
-In addition, under AWA Section 2143(d) the facility is to provide training to scientists which include humane practice of animal maintenance and experimentation; and under Title 9 Chapter 1 Section 2.32 the facility is ensure scientists are qualified to perform their duties.
+IACUCs conduct a three-year complete review of activities.
+IACUCs would continue to review, approve, require modification to, or withhold approval of significant changes regarding the care and use of animals in ongoing activities, as required by 9 C.F.R. § 2.31(d)(7) and (e).
+The regulatory change brings alignment between USDA and NIH requirements and reduces the time and effort dedicated to reviewing protocols on an annual basis, while retaining the benefits of a complete review every three years and ongoing review of any significant changes.
+The IACUC may choose to review a protocol at an interval shorter than three years as part of conducting a program review.
+In addition, under AWA § 2143(d), the facility is to provide training to scientists that includes humane practice of animal maintenance and experimentation; and under 9 C.F.R. § 2.32 the facility is to ensure that scientists are qualified to perform their duties.
 This responsibility shall be fulfilled in part through the provision of training and instruction.